winkelband/nextcloud-API/README.md

 #### Which APIs does it support ?

 Check out the corresponding [nextcloud API documentation](https://nextcloud-api.readthedocs.io/en/latest/introduction.html#which-api-does-it-support) section.

+This fork added the [REST API](https://github.com/nextcloud/deck/blob/master/docs/API.md) for the Nextcloud App [Deck](https://github.com/nextcloud/deck/).
+So far only a few methods have been implemented.

 #### How do I use it?